engag1ng/hirmes/README.md

 This will return all files that contain *management* but not *geography*.

 ## License
-This project is licensed under the MIT license!
-To learn more please visit https://opensource.org/license/mit
+This project is licensed under a custom license!
+Please read the LICENSE file.

 ## Contributing
 If you have any recommendations, issues or improvements, please open an issue or pull request.
 Thank you!